Sung-Dynasty/Kung-Fu/KINDAREADME.md

 Now fuck off and join me or die to life.

 Now listen to some downlink: ignition.
-Its like getting a blow job eveb for a girl.
+Its like getting your dick sucked even for a girl.